 When the cold weather strikes, it can bring with it a variety of issues for your Garage and Garage Door.
-The cold temperatures can cause your Garage Door and Garage Door Openers to malfunction, or even worse, completely stop working.
-In this blog post, we’ll be taking a look at how cold weather can affect your Garage Door and Garage Door Openers.
-Also, what you can do to ensure they continue to work in spite of the chill.
-So, if you’re having trouble with your Garage Door or Garage Door Openers due to chilly weather, keep reading to find out more.
-When temperatures drop, Garage doors and Garage door openers can suffer the consequences.
-Cold weather can cause a range of issues, from frozen tracks to damaged door springs.
-Which can lead to costly repairs and replacements.
-In this blog post, we’ll discuss how chilly weather can affect Garage doors and Garage door openers and provide tips on how to prevent damage.
+The cold temperatures can cause your garage doors and garage door openers to malfunction, or even worse, completely stop working.
+In this post, let’s look at how cold weather can wreak havoc on your garage door and openers.
+What can you do to ensure they continue to work despite the chill?
+Well, just keep reading to find out more.
+When temperatures drop, both doors and openers can suffer the consequences.
+Frigid weather can cause a range of issues, from frozen tracks to damaged door springs.
+All of these problems can lead to costly repairs and replacements.
+Here at Lodi Garage Doors, we have some tips on how to prevent damage.

-Cold weather can cause significant problems for your garage door and opener.
+Your garage door is made of steel.
 Steel is an alloy composed mainly of iron, with a small amount of carbon.
-It becomes more brittle as the temperature drops.
-This means that as temperatures drop, the tension on springs and other hardware parts of the garage door system can increase significantly.
-As well as putting strain on the components and leading to potential issues with the functioning of your garage service.
+Steel becomes brittle as the temperature drops.
+This means that the tension on springs and other hardware parts of the door system can increase significantly.
+The potential of putting strain on some or all of the components is high.
+If left unchecked, the functioning of your door system can be significantly affected.

-Accordingly, the same principle applies to the garage door opener.
-As temperatures drop, the lubricants used in the opener’s mechanics become less effective, resulting in slower opening and closing times.
-As well as higher power consumption and eventually, complete failure.
-To prevent such problems, it is important to make sure you are checking your garage door regularly for any signs of wear and tear.
+The same principles apply to your door opener.
+Cooler temperatures cause the lubricants used in the opener’s mechanisms to be less viscus and be less effective, resulting in slower opening and closing times.
+Other symptoms could be higher power consumption or worse, complete failure!
+A little prevention is important.
+We want to help you to check your garage door regularly for any signs of wear and tear.

 1. Clean the tracks of your garage door opener regularly, as dirt and debris can prevent the door from operating.